DanielRivni/SpendSmart/README.md

-Expense Tracker Web Application
+SpendSmart Web Application
 ===============================

-This project is an Expense Tracker web application developed using ASP.NET 8 MVC and C#.
+This project is an SpendSmart web application developed using ASP.NET 8 MVC and C#.
 It allows users to manage their personal finances by tracking income and expenses, categorizing transactions, and viewing summaries.

 Features
 --------